eyesmd/networks2020/README.md

-# An Enhanced Branch and Price Algorithm for the Time-Dependent Vehicle Routing Problem with Time Windows
+# Linear edge costs and labeling algorithms: The case of the time‐dependent vehicle routing problem with time windows
 Source code to replicate the experiments.

+> Note: The source code here is not the exact version executed for the article.
+Instead, it has been improved for readibility and therefore some minor modifications might have been considered.
+However, it is still valid for the sake of reproducibility.

 ## Abstract
-In this paper we implement a branch-price and cut (BPC) algorithm for a time dependent vehicle routing problem with time windows in which the goal is to minimize the total route duration (DM-TDVRPTW).
-The travel time between two customers depends on the departure time and, thus, it need not remain fixed along the planning horizon.
-We consider improvements to the labeling algorithm proposed by Dabia et al. (Branch and price for the time-dependent vehicle routing problem with time windows, Transp.
-Sci.
-2013; 47(3):380--396) for solving the pricing problem.
-We provide a tailored implementation for the dominance tests, relying on efficient data structures for storing the labels, as well as several strategies to accelerate the algorithm.
-Computational results show that the proposed techniques are effective and improve the column generation step.
-The resulting BPC algorithm is able to solve benchmark instances with 100 customers consistently, in particular solving all instances with 25 customers and 49 of 56 with 50 customers.
+In this paper we implement a branch‐price and cut algorithm for a time dependent vehicle routing problem with time windows in which the goal is to minimize the total route duration.
+The travel time between two customers is given by a piecewise linear function on the departure time and, thus, it need not remain fixed along the planning horizon.
+We discuss different alternatives for the implementation of these linear functions within the labeling algorithm applied to solve the pricing problem.
+We also provide a tailored implementation for one of these alternatives, relying on efficient data structures for storing the labels, and show several strategies to accelerate the algorithm.
+Computational results show that the proposed techniques are effective and improve the column generation step, solving all instances with 25 customers, 49 of 56 with 50 customers, and many instances with 100 customers.
 Furthermore, heuristic adaptations are able to find good quality solutions in reasonable computation times.

 ## Getting started
 The following instructions will guide you through the steps to execute the experiments from the article.